-Welcome back to Second Chance to Live today.
-I am happy you decided to take some time to visit with me.
-I am honored to have you here.
-Today I am going to process some of my personal struggles with you.
-Before I was aware of this particular struggle I believed I deserved to be abused and berated.
+Today I am going to process my struggle living with an invisible disability.
+Before I was aware of this particular struggle I believed that I deserved to be abused and berated.
 I typically do not like to label or place people in stereotypes, as labels can be very limiting, however in this instance I will use groups to illustrate my struggle.

 As a person with an invisible disability I have interacted with four different types of individuals over time.
 The first group involves people that are completely oblivious to my being a traumatic brain injury (tbi) survivor or for that matter do not care.
 The second group of individuals who hear that I am a tbi survivor, but because my disability is invisible believe that I am somehow using my invisible disability as an excuse.
 These individuals treat me with contempt, either overtly or covertly because I am unable to satisfy their expectations.

 The third group of individuals know that I have am a tbi survivor, and that my brain injury has affected me in some manner, but still want me to function as an individual without a brain injury.
 The individuals in the third group also believe that I use my brain injury as an excuse when I tell them I am unable to fulfill their expectations.
 The individuals in the third group refuse to accept that I have legitimate limitations and deficits.

 When I state that I can not do something because of my brain injury — or what some people refer to as a “head injury” — individuals with in the third group blame me for reminding them that I have a brain injury.
 The fourth groups of individuals, thankfully; realize that I am a tbi survivor and that my brain injury interferes with my ability to work with people, especially with those in the first three groups.
 They also understand that I am not making excuses for what I can not do and accept and value me as a friend.